CrazySquirrel/CSTiles/README.md

 You can look at other plugins and utilities for web development on the website [CrazySquirrel.ru](http://crazysquirrel.ru/).
 ## Parameters
 ### Parameters description
-* gridSize - This parameter determines the size of the default grid.
+* size - This parameter determines the size of the default grid.
 			 Can be an array, a number or "auto".
 			 The array sizes may also consist of one or two numbers or one or two words "auto".
 			 The value "auto" will be automatically replaced by a number such that one grid cell was not less than 200 pixels.